Cart 0

 Shipping, taxes, and discount codes are calculated at checkout

-Mel Volkman is a multidisciplinary artist based in a cozy town just off the coast of Maine.
+Mel is an artist based in a cozy town just off the coast of Maine.

-Beyond philosophy, her fascination with the cosmos and the mysteries of the universe breathes life into her artistic work, seeking to evoke feelings of wonder and a sense of awe for the universe.
+Beyond philosophy, her fascination with earth and the mysteries of the universe breathes life into her artistic work, seeking to evoke feelings of wonder and a sense of awe for the universe.

 This experience shaped her sharp eye for detail and deepened her passion for storytelling through imagery.
-Over time, her interests evolved, leading her to explore pottery and oil painting.
-These hands-on mediums gave her new ways to express her creativity, inspired by her love for light, texture, and composition, and allowed her artistic voice to continue growing in meaningful ways.
+Over time, her interests led her to explore pottery and oil painting.
+These hands-on mediums gave her more ways to express her creativity, inspired by her love for light, texture, and composition, and allowed her artistic voice to continue growing in meaningful ways.

 She's humbled to be sharing her work within private and public spaces throughout the world — United States, Germany, Sweden, United Kingdom, France, Italy, and Australia to name a few.